sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Within Jenkins browser account, under admin drop down menu, click configure Under API Token, click Add new token, click Generate Copy the token generated, save it to be used later.
+Click Apply and Save

 Setup webhook in your github account,
-Click settings, click webhook
-Use jenkins url eg, http://jenkins.linuxclaud.com/github-webhook Paste the Jenkins API token generated in the Secret field
+Click settings in the usteam repository page, click webhook Use jenkins url eg, http://jenkins.linuxclaud.com/github-webhook Paste the Jenkins API token generated in the Secret field

+Fork the usteam repository from this link,
+Change ansible ip and other stuff in Jenkins file

 Go to Jenkins, Click Dashboard, Click New item
 Enter item Name
+Click Pipeline,
-Click Pipeline
+Click ok
 In the window that apears, Under build triggers, select **Github hook trigger for GitScm pooling** In the window that appears, Under pipeline, select Pipeline script from SCM Under SCM, select git